“An elected student representative group is a centrally important contributor to a positively memorable student experience”.

 BPSC Roles and Responsibilities

-In the course of its endeavours to achieve its objectives, the Bahrain Polytechnic Student Council will coordinate with Student Services Directorate on carrying out the following activities:
+In the course of its endeavours to achieve its objectives, the Bahrain Polytechnic Student Council will coordinate with Student Affairs Directorate on carrying out the following activities:

 - Formulation of a framework for implementation of the Council’s policy in a way that is conducive to its objectives.

 - Participation in setting up the yearly plans for students’ work.